nedalWahhoud/StoreControl/README.md

-#🗄️ Database
-The program uses a database to store all product information and inventory data.
-The database is named storecontrol and is included in the repository.
-I've already added some test data to the database so you can try out the program right away.
-You can modify or delete this data at any time to manage your own products.
 # :pencil: Description
 ## Product and Inventory Management System
 🛒 This program is designed for managing products in a store.
 It allows for creating, editing, deleting, and viewing products – including monitoring of minimum stock levels.